emillinden/TiTS/README.md

 - Asks if you want to round to ~~15~~ 5 minute intervals (value can be changed).
 - Can auto round to nearest interval at specified thresholds.
 - Supports black- or whitelist for auto rounding or skipping for certain projects.
+- Show command for showing current worklogs in Tempo
-- [NEW] Delete command for deleting worklogs for a provided date
+- Delete command for deleting worklogs for a provided date

 ## Prerequisites